Citroën CX: Design

 The CX has a transverse engine arrangement, in contrast to the longitudinal mid-engine layout of the Traction Avant and DS.
-This brings multiple benefits:

-significant mechanical packaging space savings (the CX is 20 cm shorter than the DS); dramatically less engine noise in the cabin (Traction Avant and DS engines are partially in the cabins of those cars); and, improved access for maintenance of many underbonnet items.
+This brings multiple benefits: significant mechanical packaging space savings (the CX is 20 cm shorter than the DS); dramatically less engine noise in the cabin (Traction Avant and DS engines are partially in the cabins of those cars); and, improved access for maintenance of many under-bonnet items.